 However, she made quite the stir with a gorgeous slate-blue crepe grown, with the color later being named for her: “Eleanor blue”.
 It was designed by Sally Milgrim and had a gold leaf and flower pattern.
 In 1933, it was quite similar to what the movie stars of the time would choose to wear.

 Although she was reluctant about the role, she was the dutiful wife and hostess.
-When her husband first took office, it was after the death of FDR and the country was in the midst of a world war so it was not exactly a carefree gleeful time.
+When her husband first took office, it was after the death of FDR and the country was in the midst of a world war so it was exactly a carefree gleeful time.
 Allegedly, her gown for the inaugural ball was designed by a woman named Madame Pola.
-She chose a light colored gown and adorned it with a fur cape.
+She chose a dark gown with white accenting and adorned it with a fur cape (far left in photo).

 Mamie Eisenhower met her future husband and president Dwight D. Eisenhower in San Antonio, Texas.
 Dwight was a military man and the two traveled around quite a bit before Dwight ran for president and won in a landslide victory.
 Mamie, unlike other first ladies before her, loved fashion!